2014 NCAA Division I men's basketball championship game

-The 2014 NCAA Division I Men's Basketball Championship Game was the final game of the 2014 NCAA Division I men's basketball tournament and determined the national champion for the 2013–14 NCAA Division I men's basketball season.
+The 2014 NCAA Division I men's basketball championship game was the final game of the 2014 NCAA Division I men's basketball tournament and determined the national champion for the 2013–14 NCAA Division I men's basketball season.
 The game was played on April 7, 2014, at AT&T Stadium in Arlington, Texas, between the East Regional Champions, seventh-seeded Connecticut, and the Midwest Regional Champions, eighth-seeded Kentucky.

-Connecticut got out to a quick start, leading by 15 points in the first half.
+UConn got out to a quick start, leading by 15 points in the first half.
 Kentucky fought back, narrowing the gap to 35–31 at halftime.
 In the second half, Kentucky got within one point on several occasions, but never took the lead.
-Connecticut pulled away in the final minute, winning the game, 60–54.
+UConn pulled away in the final minute, winning the game, 60–54.

 Overview

 The 2014 NCAA Men's Division I Basketball Championship Game was played on April 7, 2014, at AT&T Stadium in Arlington, Texas.
 It featured the East Regional Champions, seventh-seeded Connecticut (UConn) against the Midwest Regional Champions, eighth-seeded Kentucky.
 Although Connecticut won the 2011 championship, and Kentucky the 2012 edition, neither team made the 2013 tournament.
 It was the first championship game since 1966 in which neither finalist was in the previous year's tournament (in 2013, Kentucky participated in the NIT, losing in the first round, while UConn was ineligible for 2013 postseason tournament play due to sanctions imposed on the program for previous years' APR violations).
-These two teams also met in the Final Four during Connecticut's previous national championship run in 2011, with the Huskies winning 56-55 before beating Butler in the final.
+These two teams also met in the Final Four during Connecticut's previous national championship run in 2011, with the Huskies winning 56–55 before beating Butler in the final.

-The 2014 National Championship Game featured the highest combined seeds in NCAA history, surpassing 2011's number 8 vs. number 3 match-up.
+The 2014 national championship game featured the highest combined seeds in NCAA history, surpassing 2011's number 8 vs. number 3 match-up.
 It was the first ever to not feature a number 1, a number 2, or a number 3 seed.
-It is the third National Championship Game not to feature a number 1 or a number 2 seed, with the other two being the 1989 National Championship Game between number 3 Michigan and number 3 Seton Hall, in which Michigan won, 80–79, in overtime, and the 2011 National Championship Game between number 3 Connecticut and Butler in which Connecticut won, 53–41.
+It is the third national championship game not to feature a number 1 or a number 2 seed, with the other two being the 1989 national championship game between number 3 Michigan and number 3 Seton Hall, in which Michigan won, 80–79, in overtime, and the 2011 national championship game between number 3 Connecticut and Butler in which Connecticut won, 53–41.

 Kentucky was considered the pre-game favorite.
 The referees for the game were Joe DeRosa, Verne Harris, and Doug Shows; the alternate was Mike Roberts.